How Long Can Negative Information Remain on Your Credit Report?

 Like foreclosures, short sales and deeds-in-lieu of foreclosure may be reported for up to seven years from the delinquency date.

-Most repossessions may remain on your credit report for seven years from the date of the first missed payment.
+Most repossessions may remain on your credit report for seven years from the first delinquency date leading to the repossession.

 Student Loans -- 7 Years

-Delinquencies on private student loans and most federal student loans may be reported for up to seven years.
+Delinquencies on private and federal student loans may be reported for up to seven years, like any other debt.

 Tax Liens -- 7 Years (If Paid)